nidhog/glyco/Readme.md

 * [ ] move to utils

 # Data samples
 This is a short description of the data samples provided.
+All these files are included under the `data/` folder.
 * *sample_glucose* : a glucose sample from `Freestyle Libre` data.
 The data glucose is in `mmol/L`.
-*
+  * *tiny_sample.csv* : Same as *sample_glucose* with less rows.
 *

 # Disclaimer